j-000/jtclean/README.md

 Cleaners login to their profile to check on jobs they are assigned to, communicate with the office and clients.

-The admins, on the otherhand, would be able to login to an admin area, where they can manage users, staff, requests, payments and run some reports.
+The admins, on the otherhand, are able to login to an admin area, where they can manage users, staff, requests, payments and run some reports.
 On the admin area, staff is assigned to a request and provided with the details of the client and location.